sdss/apogee_drp/docs/overview.rst

 Overview
 ********

 This is an overview of the APOGEE reduction pipeline.
+The software is a combination of IDL and python programs as well as some shell scripts written By David Nidever, Jon Holtzman, Drew Chojnowski and others from 2010 onward.

 Types of Processing
 ===================